What is tracing paper and what are the areas of its application. A unique property is transparency! Types of tracing paper in the USSR

 Phraseological tracing paper

-literal translation of a foreign turnover in parts.
+literal translation of a foreign language in parts.

 Green card - green card